 Office of Housing Stability

 If you’re able to, you should pay your rent.
 If you need help paying your past and future rent, apply for rental assistance today.
-Applying for rental assistance may “stop the clock” on the eviction process if you’ve received a Notice to Quit.
+Applying for rental assistance may “stop the clock” on the eviction process if you have a case in Housing Court.

 Having housing issues in Boston?Get help